What is neonatal death?

 Sometimes an autopsy won’t be able to tell you why your baby died.
 Even if the autopsy can’t explain your baby’s death, knowing you tried to find out why your baby died can be reassuring.

 It can be hard to decide about having an autopsy done on your baby.
-Doctors, nurses, midwives, social workers and pastoral carers can support you in making the best choice for your family.
+It’s your choice.
+Doctors, nurses, midwives, social workers and pastoral carers can explain your options and support you as you decide what’s best.

 Legal information about neonatal death